jillnagya/Ada/JNAresume.md

 #### Archives Technician - Yellowstone National Park
 ##### Oct 2012 - Dec 2012

-Seizing the opportunity to complete an internship within sight of the Roosevelt Arch, I supported the mission of the Research Center by performing both face-to-face and distance reference services, providing digital scans of historically meaningful records such as letters written by Theodore Roosevelt, and integrating processing and online outreach using photographs of the destruction by fire of the Canyon Hotel.

 * Arranged and described the John Burger Photographs collection, using re:Discovery ICMS to generate a finding aid [available through the National Park Service](http://www.nps.gov/yell/learn/historyculture/upload/john_burger_photographs.pdf)
 * Processed 84 linear feet of the Park Facilities series